rvsrvs/jasdev.github.io/_posts/2016-8-13-open-enums.md

 ## Invalid Changes Sent to `NSFetchedResultsControllerDelegate`

 [`NSFetchedResultsControllerDelegate`](https://developer.apple.com/reference/coredata/nsfetchedresultscontrollerdelegate) provides an [optional function](https://developer.apple.com/reference/coredata/nsfetchedresultscontrollerdelegate/1622296-controller) to notify concrete implementations that a fetched object has been changed due to an add, remove, move, or update.
-During testing, we noticed "extra" calls<sup>4</sup> to this function, which caused crashes via to subsequent invalid table view updates.
+During testing, we noticed "extra" calls<sup>4</sup> to this function, which caused crashes via subsequent invalid table view updates.
 To set some context, our concrete implementation had the following structure:

 ```swift
 public func controller(_ controller: NSFetchedResultsController<NSFetchRequestResult>,